GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 "Free software" and "open source" describe the same category of software, more or less, but say different things about the software, and about values.
 The GNU Project continues to use the term "free software", to express the idea that freedom, not just technology, is important. [^About The Gnu Project- <https://www.gnu.org/gnu/thegnuproject.html>]

 The origins of F/LOS are in a critical vein.
 Stallman's creation of GNU is a critique of what mainstream, proprietary software was turning into at the time.
 Stallman was writing computer code in the time where the vernacular models were being pushed out by proprietary models of culture creation.
 Specifically, proprietary computer code.
-This bothered Stallman as it was offending his morals.
-He decided to do something about it. / Tracing the lineage of "Open Source" one is led back to Richard Stallman's GNU Manifesto [@fat's talk][@garth DB's talk][TCATB by eric raymond too.

 Stallman's point of view is idealistic.
 If we take this ethical point of departure to think about why open source tools for design where does that lead us?[^GNU manifesto] (more history here???).

 From _The GNU Project_:

-The term "free software" is sometimes misunderstood -- it has nothing to do with price.
-It is about freedom.
-Here, therefore, is the definition of free software.
 A program is free software, for you, a particular user, if:

 - You have the freedom to run the program as you wish, for any purpose.
 - You have the freedom to modify the program to suit your needs.
 (To make this freedom effective in practice, you must have access to the source code, since making changes in a program without having the source code is exceedingly difficult.)
 - You have the freedom to redistribute copies, either gratis or for a fee.
 - You have the freedom to distribute modified versions of the program, so that the community can benefit from your improvements.

+The term "free software" is sometimes misunderstood -- it has nothing to do with price.
+It is about freedom.

 Anthony Dunne and Fiona Raby posit in _Designer As Author_ that designers should increasingly consider "alternative visions to those put forward by industry."
 F/LOS presents real opportunities for doing this.
 Stallman's framing of GNU _is exactly_ this -- GNU is _not_ what the mainstream software is doing.
 By being free as in freedom, Stallman has created opposition to proprietary, closed-ness that clearly states what is perceived as wrong.
 By using F/LOS software, not just the concepts or ideals, one immediately engages in a critical design exercise.
 Inkscape, Linux, Scribus, etc. are _not_ what the design industry is using.
 These not only provide alternative softwares that can be critical of "affirmative" designs tools like Adobe Creative Cloud or Autodesk's suite of programs, but they also come from a differing set of ideological places.
 The politics of the systems value freedom over saleable value.
 Does this become the most important aspect of F/LOS?

-"Objects that are critical of industry's agenda are unlikely to be funded by industry ... " [^designer as author]

 The marketplace actually looks semi-favourably on "Open Source." but, that terminology was specifics created to get the marketplace to look favorably on OS.
 Stallman has no interest or concern whether the marketplace is into Free software.

 If proprietary tools create problematic ethical scenarios, then F/LOS utopian thinking is ripe for using critically.
 The tools themselves are downloadable and accessed by anyone with an internet connection and semi-modern computer running Linux, Windows or OSX (well, in theory, maybe not fully in practice).
 So, these are not extreme in and of themselves -- the tools are realistic while the ideals are extreme.
 Seen this way F/LOS fulfills a different set of Dunne and Raby's ideas -- it can become a design fiction.
 Presenting an alternative, albeit fictional present to provoke designers into questioning their tools, ethics, and ...

 That places us in an interesting place -- using Free/Libre/Open Source as a way critique the current design industry.
 One that is a monoculture of operating system, software, and aesthetics.
-A Wall of aluminum with glowing fuits, and a certain creative cloud being where everyone's inspirations and tools for output now live.
+A Wall of aluminum with glowing fruits, and a certain creative cloud being where everyone's inspirations and tools for output now live.

 Designer David Rudnick points out that designing is increasingly focused on solving problems of a client, not problems of an audience.[^Strelka talk, Twitter?]
 Embracing F/LOS(S) is one way aaround this.
 Rudnick asks if we are serving the audience or the clients.
 In his best version of design, the audience is who matters.
 A client should be hiring you to help them help their audience, not just help them period.
 This aligns w/ stallman's view of the user and software.

-"If anything deserves a reward it is social contribution.
-Creativity can be a social contribution, but only in so far as society is free to use the results." -- [GNU Manifesto]

 ## Free doesn't mean easy

 So we have on one hand a pragmatic approach that is based in the history of designing, the history of just how we as humans created cultural and societal artifacts, and on the other a critical design approach that intentionally positions itself as different from mainstream capitalist designing.

 So there is a spectrum of making that falls into "F/LOS designing."
 If you are on the critical design fence, then moving whole heartedly to all F/LOS replacements for the normal tools of a designer is required.
 It becomes almost a performance piece to intentionally point out the moderno-capitalist mono culture the F/LOS stance (again in Stallman-esque, Critical design-esque extreme terms) is in opposition too.

-okay! so now how to wrap this up???

 - How does all of this fit together?
 - What's the take away as designers? (ideals/tools/reuse/access/transparency/etc.?)?